Administration

 Captain Scott Bieberle

-Under the direction of the Police Chief, Scott Bieberle directs and supervises the daily activities of the Patrol Division, Detective Division and Administrative Division.
-Captain Bieberle is responsible for conducting thorough background investigations on Police applicants and overseeing the professional standards of all department personnel.
+Under the direction of the police chief, Captain Scott Bieberle directs and supervises the daily activities of the patrol division, detective division and administrative division.
+He is also responsible for conducting thorough background investigations on police applicants, overseeing the professional standards of all department personnel and directing special investigations and internal affairs.

-In this role, Captain Bieberle assists the Chief of Police with establishing goals for the department, directs special investigations and internal affairs, and acts for the Chief of Police in his absence, or upon his direction.
+As captain, Bieberle assists Chief Haulmark in establishing goals for the department and acts as Chief of Police in his absence or upon his direction.

 Lieutenant Scott Harper

-Lieutenant Harper started his law enforcement career in 1982 as a member of the Goodland, KS Police Department.
-He joined the Great Bend Police Department in 1989.
-Lieutenant Harper has served in various roles at the Department, including duties as a Detective and a sniper on the Special Services Team.
-In this role, Lieutenant Harper is responsible for overseeing various departmental functions that do not fall under the Patrol or Detective Divisions.
+Lieutenant Harper started his law enforcement career in 1982 as a member of the Goodland Police Department in Goodland, Kansas.
+He joined the Great Bend Police Department in 1989 and has served in various roles in the department, including duties as a detective and a sniper on the special services team.
+In his current role, Lieutenant Harper is responsible for overseeing various departmental functions that do not fall under the patrol or detective divisions.

-Lieutenant Harper holds numerous instructor certifications, including Taser, impact weapon, chemical munitions, and use of force instructor.
-He also holds a Bachelor's Degree from National American University.
+A graduate of National American University, Lieutenant Harper also holds numerous instructor certifications such as taser, impact weapon, chemical munitions and use of force instructor.

 Lieutenant Jason Settle